Puerto Rico profile - Leaders

 - From the section US & Canada

 Head of state: President Barack Obama

 Alejandro Garcia Padilla narrowly beat incumbent governor Luis Fortuno in the November 2012 gubernatorial race, and was inaugurated in January.

 His main challenges as governor are dealing with the large budget deficit and the influx of illegal immigrants from the nearby Dominican Republic.

-In a sign of progress on getting to grips with the territory's debt crisis, Mr Padilla presented the US territory's first balanced budget for more than a decade, but the enduring recession left him struggling to repay a debt that amounted to $72bn by 2015.
+In a sign of initial progress on getting to grips with the territory's debt crisis, Mr Padilla presented the US territory's first balanced budget for more than a decade, but the enduring recession left him struggling to repay a debt that amounted to $72bn by 2015.

 He has also pledged to hold another plebiscite on Puerto Rico's status by 2016.

 Governor Garcia Padilla, born in 1971, is a lawyer by training.
 His Popular Democratic Party is affiliated with the US Democratic Party.

 He served briefly as consumer affairs secretary during the Popular Democratic governorship of Anibal Acevedo Vila in 2005-2007 before securing election as a Puerto Rican senator.